mhaji007/Emporium-Client/README.md

-A MERN stack ecommerce website complete with payment integertion user/admin dashboards
+A MERN stack ecommerce website complete with payment integration and user/admin dashboards

 <table>